The Priest of Satan is the first L.P. from the obscure Swedish black metal

 of tempo changes and the arrangement displays deep roots in early black metal.
 Near the end of the song, the pace slows down

 again and the vocals take on a very morbid tone.

-scream.
+a hellish scream.
 There is a very nocturnal quality about the guitar melodies.
-There is even an eerie solo thrown in, joined by Jon's
+There is even an eerie solo thrown in, joined

-atmosphere of impending doom.
+a dark atmosphere of impending doom.
 This truly features some of the best riffs of the whole album.
-There is a building sense of
+There is a building sense

 cold open-arpeggio riffs swirl around you like winds of sorrow.
 The keyboard use, along with the morbid whispers, really adds